AnamGTR99/hz_website/prompts.md

-This is a quick fix.
-I added the grayscale effect earlier as a stylistic choice common in agency portfolios, but we can easily strip it out to show the full color of your visuals.
+The issue in the screenshot happens because the "Float" from the previous section (Covid Lockdown) hasn't finished yet, so the "Moving to Australia" section is trying to squeeze up next to it.

-We will also tighten the vertical spacing between the two sections.
+In web design, whenever you use `float`, you must "Clear" it before starting a new section, otherwise, elements stack on top of each other like Tetris blocks gone wrong.

-Here is the detailed prompt for **Stage 33**.
+Here is the detailed prompt to fix this by adding a `clear-both` utility and ensuring the image size is consistent.

 -----

-### **Agent Prompt: Stage 33 - Home Page Refinements (Spacing & Color)**
+### **Agent Prompt: Stage 37 - Fix "Moving to Australia" Layout (Clear Floats)**

-**Project:** "Hugozbor" Artist Portfolio Website **Stage 33 Goal:**
+**Project:** "Hugozbor" Artist Portfolio Website **Stage 37 Goal:** Fix the broken layout in the "Moving to Australia" section of the `AboutPage`.

-1.  **Remove Grayscale:** Disable the black-and-white filter on the Home Page visuals.
-They should always be in full color.
+**Problem:** The previous section's floated elements are not "clearing", causing the "Moving to Australia" header and content to overlap or squeeze incorrectly.
-2.  **Tighten Spacing:** Reduce the vertical gap between the first section ("Omnee World") and the second section ("Lovenangels").
+**Solution:** Apply `clear-both` to the section header to force it onto a new line.
+Also, ensure the image size matches the compact style of the first section.

 **File to Modify:** `react:Hugozbor Portfolio:App.jsx`